 Withdrawals (W) grades have no GPA implication and will be treated as attempted but not earned credits.
+If a student withdrawals from an entire term with all Ws, it will be treated as a withdrawal rather than a suspension.

 Remedial work